 Apply thread sealant to the outside threads of the bulkhead body.
 Screw the bulkhead body into the tapped hole, and lightly tighten using a 14mm [9/16"] spanner.

-Wipe the area clean of any excess thread sealant (inside and outside of the housing).
-Without using sharp, jagged tools such as pliers (your hands are the best tool for this job), bend the seal housing tube on the outside the best tool for this job), bend the seal housing tube on the outside of the housing to approximate the finished profile.
+- Wipe the area clean of any excess thread sealant (inside and outside of the housing). - ☐ Without using sharp, jagged tools such as pliers (your hands are the best tool for this job), bend the seal housing tube on the outside of the housing to approximate the finished profile.
 This will allow the tube to be trimmed to a length that would allow it to protrude from the bulkhead fitting.
-(Fig. 11.)
+(See Fig.13.)

-The seal housing must still be able to freely float after the tube is connected to the bulkhead fitting.
+The seal housing must still be able to freely float on the seal housing journal after the tube is connected to the bulkhead fitting.
 Therefore, it is critical to ensure that the tube is not under any tension.
 To avoid this always leave the tube long enough so that a hook shape can be formed between the seal housing and the bulkhead.

+NOTE:

-NOTE: Use an automotive brake line tubing cutter to cut the seal housing tube, never a hacksaw as this will leave metal filings in the air system.
+Use an automotive brake line tubing cutter to cut the seal housing tube, never a hacksaw as this will leave metal filings in the air system.

-Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side.

-From the outside of the housing, assemble one of the small O-rings over the top of the short length of seal housing tube protruding through the bulkhead fitting.

-Install the brass spacer.

-Install the second small O-ring after the spacer.

-While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 12.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.
+☐ Insert the free end of the seal housing tube into the until it protrudes approximately 8mm [5/16"] throug From the outside of the housing, assemble one of over the top of the short length of seal housing tube through the bulkhead fitting. ☐ Install the brass spacer. ☐ Install the second small O-ring after the spacer.
+While holding the seal housing tube into the bulkhed the chamfered end of the center compression nut of extended tube as shown in the assembly diagram screw it into the bulkhead body, and tighten using the screwdriver. over the (Fig. 14.), and